 The other option is for an SME to do it themselves.
 But it can be quite tricky to translate insurance policies and add the right rates into your payroll software or identify the right wage type if an employee gets sick.
 Below is a breakdown of what is needed for those SMEs courageous enough to setup their own payroll without an accountant and manages it monthly.

 The typical information you need to set up your payroll is listed below:

 We cover these in more detail in our article "How to set up and manage your own payroll as an SME in Switzerland?"
 Once an SME has all information ready, it is wise to choose a payroll software that is SwissDec certified.
 SwissDec certified simply means that the payroll software covers all possible use cases in Switzerland so there will be no errors in your payroll calculation.
-Some examples of SwissDec payroll software include Bexio, Klara and of course Earny.
+Some examples of SwissDec payroll software include Bexio, Klara and of our backend product Mega Salaries of Earny.

 Whether an SME chooses to do payroll themselves or outsource it to an accountant, one thing is clear, they need to spend time setting up payroll and monitoring it on a monthly basis for any changes.